ezzing/3DLayout-documentation/README-userDoc.md

   - Clone (it will be cloned with the same settings)
   - Paint

-## Add building
+## Select building

-By clicking the '+' button at the top-left of the canvas you enter in the building creation process.
-There is no limit on buildings to create.
+By clicking in the buildings indexes, below the add building button ('+' icon), you can select them.
+The selected building will become the active one and the canvas will be centered on that building.
+This is very useful when you are on a projects with several buildings and you want to focus your view on one.
+After selecting a building, the aside panel will show the properties of the building.

 ## Edit building